cased/supersonic/README.md

 #### 3. Multiple Content Updates (`create_pr_from_multiple_contents`)

-When you have multiple pieces of content in memory to update at once:
+Use when you have multiple pieces of content in memory to update at once.
+Now `contents` is a dictionary, with the key being the upstream file path, and the value being the content.
+You can pass multiple keys, one for each file.

 ```python
 pr_url = my_supersonic.create_pr_from_multiple_contents(